WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js/quickstart.md

-# Quick start with JavaScript on WasmEdge
+# Quick Start with JavaScript on WasmEdge

 First, let's download the WebAssembly-based JavaScript interpreter program for WasmEdge.
 It is based on [QuickJS](https://bellard.org/quickjs/).
 See the [build it yourself](#build-it-yourself) section to learn how to compile it from Rust source code.